Choose another writer in this calendar:

 On his death, Morris was widely mourned as "our best man" by his fellow socialists.
 His final words were: "I want to get mumbo jumbo out of the world."
 Morris's view that the true stimulation to useful labor must be found in the work itself is still relevant.
 His designs brought about a complete revolution in public taste, though he was aware that only the rich could afford the products of his firm.

 For further reading: Life of William Morris by John W. Mackail (1889); William Morris, A Critical Study by John Drinkwater (1912); Rehabilitations and Other Essays by C. S. Lewis (1939); William Morris: Romantic to Revolutionary by E.P.
 Thompson (1955); William Morris: His Life, Works, and Friends by Philip Henderson (1967); The Work of William Morris by Paul Thompson (1967); William Morris by Holbrook Jackson (1971); William Morris: The Man and the Myth by Robert P. Arnot (1976); Worlds Beyond the World: The Fantastic Vision of William Morris by Richard Mathews (1978); William Morris: A Reference Guide by Gary L. Aho (1985); William Morris: Romantic to Revolutionary, ed. by E.P.
-Thompson (1988); The Romances of William Morris by Amanda Hodgson (1987); William Morris: A Life for Our Time by F. MacCarthy (1994); William Morris: The Critical Heritage, ed. by Peter Faulkner (1995); Art, Enterprise and Ethics: The Life and Work of William Morris by Charles Harvey, Jon Press (1996); William Morris: Redesigning the World by John Burdick (1998); William Morris and the Aesthetic Constitution of Politics by Bradley J. MacDonald (1999); William Morris and the Arts and Crafts Home by Pamela Todd (2005) - See also: Snorri Sturluson
+Thompson (1988); The Romances of William Morris by Amanda Hodgson (1987); William Morris: A Life for Our Time by F. MacCarthy (1994); William Morris: The Critical Heritage, ed. by Peter Faulkner (1995); Art, Enterprise and Ethics: The Life and Work of William Morris by Charles Harvey, Jon Press (1996); William Morris: Redesigning the World by John Burdick (1998); William Morris and the Aesthetic Constitution of Politics by Bradley J. MacDonald (1999); The Kelmscott Press: A History of William Morris's Typographical Adventure by William S. Peterson (1999); William Morris and the Arts and Crafts Home by Pamela Todd (2005); William Morris: the Beauty of Life by Michaela Braesel (2012) - See also: Snorri Sturluson